 How can I make pumpkin puree?

 You will need 2 pounds of fresh pumpkin or 2 small sugar pumpkins.
-Cut off the top stem of the pumpkin and place it in an oven-safe dish.
+First, cut off the top stem of the pumpkin and place it in an oven-safe dish.
 Bake at 400 degrees F for 1 hour.
-Remove it from the oven and cut your pumpkin in half.
-Using an ice cream scoop, remove the innards and seeds of the pumpkins.
+Then remove it from the oven and cut it in half.
+Using an ice cream scoop, remove the seeds.
 Then, scoop out the flesh with the same ice cream scoop.
-Place your pumpkin mash into a food processor and puree until smooth.
-You can always add a tablespoon of water to create the perfect consistency.
+Afterwards, place your pumpkin mash into a food processor and puree until smooth.
+You can always add a tablespoon of water to create a silkier consistency.

 How do I store pumpkin soup?

 To store your leftover pumpkin soup, transfer it to an airtight container, and keep it in the fridge for up to 3 to 4 days.
-You can also freeze your pumpkin soup in the freezer and keep it for up to 2 to 3 months.
+You can also freeze it in the freezer and keep it for up to 2 to 3 months.
 Be sure to transfer it into a freezer-safe container.

 How do I reheat pumpkin soup?

-For some reason, soup tastes so much better when reheated the next day.
-Reheat your pumpkin soup on the stove for 10 to 15 minutes over medium heat.
+There are two ways to do so.
+To reheat your pumpkin soup on the stove, simply place it for 10 to 15 minutes over medium heat.
 Make sure to stir it occasionally to prevent it from burning.
 If you prefer to reheat it in the microwave, transfer it first to a microwave-safe container.
-Cover your soup loosely using a microwave-safe lid or plastic wrap, be sure to leave a small opening at the side of your container.
-Heat it on high for 20 to 30 seconds and stir your soup.
-Heat your soup again for another 30 seconds.
+Cover your soup loosely using a microwave-safe lid or plastic wrap, making sure to leave a small opening at the side of your container.
+Heat it on high for 20 to 30 seconds and stir.
+Then, heat again for another 30 seconds.

 Have your own special recipe to share?
 Submit Your Recipe Today!